 Contact Information: Most of the time, your call to action in your promotions will be related to your contact information.
 It can be online (like social media or a website), a phone number, or a physical address.
 Remember to keep it on everything you produce.

-Each of these elements work together to create a visual and textural summary of your brand identity.
+Each of these elements works together to create a visual summary of your brand identity.

 Defining your Brand

 You can fill out your own brand guide to help guide future promotions.
 Set aside a few days to work through the process and pull your materials together.

 If you’ve never made a guide before, you might feel overwhelmed starting from scratch.
 Start by looking through your past promotions.
 Collect creative that you liked.
 Look through it and start making notes about what you’re missing.